Clemens Puppe: Research contributions, academic service and prizes

 and non-manipulable voting rules, among others.
 He also worked in the area personnel economics in collaboration with Michel Maréchal und Sebastian Kube.

-Clemens Puppe ist Co-Editor of the „Handbook of Rational and Social Choice” for Oxford University Press and Editor-in-chief of the journal „Social Choice and Welfare” for Springer Nature.
+Clemens Puppe ist Co-Editor of the Handbook of Rational and Social Choice for Oxford University Press and Editor-in-chief of the journal Social Choice and Welfare for Springer Nature.
 He has been awarded `Figdor-Prize´ of the Austrian Academy of Sciences (1996) and the Distinguished Visitor Awards of the University of Auckland (2013).
-Since 2020 he is `Leading International Researcher´ of Higher School of Economics, Campus Perm (Russian Federation).
-In the academic year 2021/22 he visiting Oxford University where he has been appointed „Oliver Smithies Fellow“ at Balliol College.
+From 2020 to 2023 he was `Leading International Researcher´ of Higher School of Economics, Campus Perm (Russian Federation).
+In the academic year 2021/22 he visited Oxford University as „Oliver Smithies Fellow" at Balliol College.

 Family

 Clemens Puppe comes from an academic family.
 His father was the German mathematician Dieter Puppe; his uncle, Volker Puppe, is also mathematician;

 his aunt is the professor of law Ingeborg Puppe.
 An ancestor from the maternal lineage is the conductor Arthur Nikisch.

 Clemens Puppe has five children and lives with his wife Irina in Heidelberg.